Does Your Fundraising Program Look Like This?

 Major gift fundraising — where you just ask people of larger gifts, sans tickets, dinners, etc. — represents a much less time-consuming, much more cost-effective approach.
 Fundraising projects I help charities manage usually cost 5 to 15 cents for each dollar raised.
 Interestingly enough, the larger the amount to be raised, the better that ratio gets.

-And I’m not talking major gift fundraising for charities whose friends like to wear tuxedos and top hats.
+And I’m not talking major gift fundraising just for charities whose friends like to wear tuxedos and top hats, so to speak.
 Virtually any charity can start this kind of program — not infrequently with wonderful results.

 By the way, I am not suggesting that your organization shouldn’t have special events.
 Every organization needs at least one annual event to give its community an opportunity to come together.
 But I don’t think it should be your principle vehicle for fundraising.
 In fact, many of the most effective special events are free, and are conducted in conjunction with major gift efforts.